FireSquid6/inkdocs/README.md

 If you're on nixos or using the nix package manager, just run `nix-shell` to start using all of the appropriate dependencies.
 Other users will need to install bun, node js 20, and optionally flyctl.

+## Guide to This Repo

+- `/docs` - contains the documentation website for inkdocs (which is built in inkdocs)
+- `/packages` - contains all of the packages for inkdocs
+  - `/inkdocs` - the core of inkdocs.
+Contains the code for building and serving code as well as some of the core plugins
+  - `/devserver` - contains the code for the `inkdocs-devserver` package on npm.
+Helps with the inkdocs DX by adding the automatic reloading seen in stuff like vite.
+  - `/create-inkdocs` - cli for bootstrapping new inkdocs sites

 # Deploying

 Coming soon.
 This will be handled using docker and/or vercel.